This slow cooker mulled wine recipe, my friends, comes with a warning.

 Contrary to how I may have represented myself here, I really am not that much of a drinker.
 I like cocktails and wine (okay, and beer too) but most often, I stop at one – or half of one.
 Usually because, depending on the alcohol content, it’s put me half to sleep.
 Because I’m usually kind of lame.
 (Occasionally – like, once every couple of years – I will power through and keep drinking and then … well, hoo boy.
 And oy.)

-But this drink, for some reason, compels me to keep sipping.
+But this slow cooker mulled wine, for some reason, compels me to keep sipping.
 And sipping.
 Others who have tried it have experienced the same thing.
 So: please, heed the warning.

 A slow cooker might be a host/hostess’s very best friend in the kitchen, especially during the holidays – and especially when you’re serving a warm, seasonal drink like mulled wine.
 A Crock Pot filled with an irresistible warm-spiced drink, a collection of mugs, a ladle – they take up a little big of room on the counter, and that’s it.
 So easy when entertaining.

-A fruity wine like Merlot or even a Zinfandel or jammy Cabernet Sauvignon will work best in this Crock Pot mulled wine recipe.
+A fruity wine like Merlot or even a Zinfandel or jammy Cabernet Sauvignon will work best in this slow cooker mulled wine recipe.
 But nothing too sweet, please, which could easily take the cocktail from clink-worthy to cloying.
 If you’re not sure, just sure start off with less sugar, tasting and adding more until you’ve hit the right balance of (strangely addictive) tart/sweet.

 - 2 cups orange juice (I either like squeezing my own or buying a 100% pure fresh-squeezed version)

 - 1 cup fresh or frozen whole cranberries (rinsed and picked through)

 - 1/3 cup granulated sugar plus more to taste

 - 1 medium orange (I like to use an organic orange for recipes like this because it will be soaking in the beverage, peel and all)

 - 2 tablespoons whole cloves